CHUCKLE -- When Humans Teach AI To Learn Emotions The Easy Way: Introduction

 \section{Introduction}

-Emotions shape human experience, influencing communication, decision-making, and social interaction.
+Emotions shape the human experience, influencing communication, decision-making, and social interaction.
 Automatic emotion recognition seeks to infer human affective states from multi-modal signals such as speech \cite{GEORGE2024127015,schuller2018speech, lian2023survey}, text \cite{lian2023survey}, facial expressions \cite{lian2023survey, CANAL2022593}, gestures \cite{noroozi,gandi}, and physiological signals \cite{wenqian, wang}.
 Among these, speech emotion recognition (SER) remains central yet challenging, as it is hindered by speaker variability, contextual and cultural differences, noise, linguistic confounds, and the subjectivity of emotional perception.
 These factors make SER a high-variance, label-noisy problem where conventional training often fails to generalize.
 Curriculum learning (CL) offers a promising solution by structuring training from easy to hard samples, inspired by human learning \cite{cl_bengio}.
 In SER, this is well-motivated: starting with easy, unambiguous samples helps models learn stable low-level features, while progressively ambiguous cases refine higher-level emotional representations.

 Early speech-related CL studies relied on heuristics, e.g., SNR-based ranking for noise-robust recognition \cite{Braun2017_Accordion} or progressively ordering training data for speaker recognition \cite{Ranjan2018_SpeakerCL}.
 Later work expanded to dataset-level curricula, for instance, treating acted corpora as easy and large-scale voice data on the Internet as difficult \cite{Zhou2022_AAAI_CL}, or hybrid designs combining utterance- and conversation-level difficulty \cite{Yang2021_AAAI_ConvCL}.
-Recent approaches adopt model-based definitions of difficulty, such as mutual information \cite{Lin2024_DeepMI}.
+Recent approaches adopt model-based definitions of difficulty, such as mutual information \cite{Lin2024_DeepMI} and partial information decomposition \cite{pid}.
 Difficulty for human perception can be naturally explored to develop curricula.
 Lotfian and Busso \cite{busso} defined perception difficulty in SER as inter-annotator disagreement.
-They used quantitative disagreement measures such as entropy and error rate to rank samples.
+They used quantitative disagreement measures such as entropy to rank samples.